What is the Innovative Approaches Initiative?

 Granville & Vance Counties Innovative Approaches Children and Youth With Special Health Care Needs Annual Community Identified Needs Assessments and Snapshots of Success:

 - 2016-2017 Granville Vance IA Needs Assessment Report

 - 2017-2018 Granville Vance IA Needs Assessment Report

 - Learn The Signs Act Early Snapshot of Success

-Join the Innovative Approaches Steering Committee or Parent Advisory Council (PAC).
+Join the Innovative Approaches Steering Committee or Parent Advisory Council (PAC) for Granville Vance and/or Warren County!
 The committee is a group of people from community organizations, providers, school personnel, and families who have children with special health care needs.
 Meetings take place every month.
 Contact La’Shanda Person if you would like to join.

 How can I learn more about Innovative Approaches?